Head's up, there could be affiliate links ahead!

-I could write a novel about ADHD burnout, specifically related to passion projects.
-You rarely hear of ADHD people complain about burning out at jobs they don’t like, because they struggle to find the motivation to even get started!
+I could write a novel about ADHD burnout, specifically related to work, school and projects.
+Ironically, you rarely hear of ADHD people complain about burning out at jobs they don’t like, because they struggle to find the motivation to even get started!

 A Burnout of your own making

-The reason ADHD passion burnout is different than career burnout is that the pressure is entirely self-induced.
-We are typically pushing ourselves too hard rather than being pushed by a manager or boss.
-Said differently, passion burnout is entirely of our own making.
+The reason ADHD burnout is different than neurotypical burnout is that the pressure is often self-induced.
+We are typically pushing ourselves too hard rather than being pushed by an external source.

-I’ve seen this in the work I do with ADHD entrepreneurs, and fellow authors and bloggers.
-We’re all passionate folks, trying to make a name for ourselves and an impact on the world, but by taking on too much, we drown in a sea of our own unrealistic expectations.
+I’ve seen this in the work I do with ADHD entrepreneurs and fellow content creators, but it’s equally true for women in traditional careers or Moms raising families.
+We’re all trying to do the best we can, but in reality, we’re pretty bad at setting reasonable goals for ourselves.
+As a result, we take on too much, and then we drown in a sea of our own unrealistic expectations.